alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 There are a few features in this structure that explain why I took the scenic route in turning my initial prototype into a more polished product:

 1. The **pkg** folder contains a general purpose "window" package that can be used to monitor for the opening and closing of windows by name, as well as forcibly shut them.
 While this code could have comfortably lived with the main application code, I refactored and split it out as it felt like it could be a useful tool for other projects.
-This is used to highlight a design feature of Go "modules" (i.e. the project level), which contain many "packages" (i.e. the directory level): the location of the package actually determines whether it can be imported by other modules or not.
+This is used to highlight a design feature of Go "modules" (i.e. the project level) and their "packages" (i.e. the subfolder level): the location of the package actually determines whether it can be imported by other modules or not.
 Packages within the internal directory *can't* be imported externally, whereas those in the pkg package directory can.

-    This highlights a general characteristic of the Go language compared to Python, which is that it is much more opinionated and structured.
-It will add, remove and rearrange included packages, and adjust indenting, when you save the file.
-It won't let you import a function into another package unless it starts with an upper case letter to indicate that it's an external function.
-It also checks for compile errors, so you can't actually run the code until it decides it's ready to be run.
+    This highlights a general characteristic of the Go language compared to Python: it's more opinionated.
+For example, when you save the file it will make changes to your code, such as adjusting the included packages to reflect what's actually being used and adjusting indenting based on its preferred style.
+Go treats functions that start with an upper case letter as external ones, preventing you from importing internal functions that start with lower case letters into other packages.
+Go also checks for compile errors, so you can't actually run the code until it decides it's ready to be run.
+Once you get used to it, this more structured approach is actually quite helpful.

 2. The **internal** folder uses a series of subfolders to achieve "separation of concerns", where we have different packages for each purpose and/or dependency, which are then brought together by a higher level package.
 This is a common design feature in Go projects, and while the Go community have established [quite a few](https://medium.com/@smart_byte_labs/organize-like-a-pro-a-simple-guide-to-go-project-folder-structures-e85e9c1769c2) different "best practice" structures, these differ mainly in how they choose to structure their internal folder.
 Such project structures can make it easier to find and update specific sections of the code base and let you more easily "plug and play" different components (e.g. swap one database for another).